 - Directors and above are responsible for maintaining individual record of time not worked.
 Time reports are not submitted.

-- Exempt employees: Report time not worked (i.e., sick and vacation) on a timesheet.
+- Exempt employees: Request and report time not worked (i.e., sick and vacation) in Workday.

-- Salaried non-exempt: Report time worked and leave time on a timesheet.
+- Salaried non-exempt: Report time worked and leave time in Workday.

 - Hourly Non-exempt: Report time worked and leave time (i.e., sick and vacation) through the College electronic timekeeping system.

-Time Sheets and College electronic time keeping system:
+Time Records and College electronic time keeping system:

 - Time must be kept daily by employee.